-Tis the season to overdo it with stuffing, turkey, buttery rolls, and pie, pie, and more pie.
+Tis the season to indulged over the holidays with stuffing, turkey, buttery rolls, and pie, pie, and more pie.
 With all the office parties, cookie swaps, and holiday potlucks this time of year, it’s especially hard to avoid overeating.
 Hey, it happens to the best of us.
 But the real problem is usually what happens after—in our body and our mind.

 Are you filled with regret, dejectedly pondering starting a juice cleanse?
 Do you wallow in the damage for hours or even days?

 Don’t fret.
 Sometimes reframing the situation and having an action plan is all you need to rebound ASAP.

 The guilt and anxiety that sets in following a food binge can be more damaging than the actual overeating session itself.
 Realistically, even if you gobbled down an entire pint of rocky road the night before, you’re not going to pack on a whole whack of weight from a single night of overindulgence.
 Look at a single binge as a temporary setback, but not like it’s the end of the world.
 The best food binge comeback is simply resuming your balanced, healthy diet and moving forward to avoid regular food binging.

 After a night of salty-deep fried indulgence, water is key so drink up!
 We all know that when the body is thirsty we often feel hungry.
 However, following a night of consuming sodium and Trans fat-rich foods you will even feel more dehydrated.
 So be sure to drink a few large glasses of water first thing in the morning and keep a large water bottle nearby to sip throughout the day to flush out all the salt in your system.